-If you believe that you are at risk for running out of your PH therapy early in 2018, contact your PH care team now.
+If you believe that you are at risk for running out of your PH therapy, contact your PH care team now.
 Do not wait until you are completely out of medication.

 Nonprofit charitable assistance funds primarily support individuals with government-funded health insurance.
 Those with group or private insurance should also review the manufacturer assistance programs in the next tab.

 PHA will continue to update this page and announce updates through PHA News, a weekly e-newsletter, if there is a change to the status of any of these funds.
 Sign up for PHA News here.